pakmar1/Intro-to-Data-Science/Homework2/readme.md

 - How many orders have not yet shipped?
 - How many orders where shipped less than 2 days before they were required?
 - For each distinct product line, what is the total dollar value of orders placed?
--For the first three customers in alphabetal order by name, what is the name of every product they have ordered?
+- For the first three customers in alphabetal order by name, what is the name of every product they have ordered?
 - Install the python connector for MySQL: In this part of the homework you'll get experience running queries from python code and write a simple program to extract the structure of a MySQL database.

 - ##Go here to download the python connector:##